-8. Returning from a fixed-term exclusion
+8. Returning from a suspension

 8.1 Reintegration strategy

 Following suspension, the school will put in place a strategy to help the student reintegrate successfully into school life and full-time education.

 Where necessary, the school will work with third-party organisations to identify whether the student has any unmet special educational and/or health needs.